 Abbaye de La Sauve-Majeure, Bordeaux

-Abbey in Bordeaux
+Abbey near Bordeaux

 Set in the quiet village of La Sauve, about 25 kilometres east of Bordeaux, the Abbaye de La Sauve-Majeure is one of the must-see places in La Sauve for travellers seeking history, architecture, and a touch of medieval mystery.
 Its soaring pillars, sculpted capitals, and open-sky cloisters evoke the grandeur of an abbey that once dominated the spiritual life of the region.
-Surrounded by vineyards and rolling hills in the heart of Entre-Deux-Mers, the site is often visited on walking tours of La Sauve and pairs beautifully with the peaceful landscapes that made this place a monastic refuge nearly a thousand years ago.
+Surrounded by vineyards and rolling hills in the heart of Entre-Deux-Mers, the site is often visited on walking-tours of La Sauve and pairs beautifully with the peaceful landscapes that made this place a monastic refuge nearly a thousand years ago.

 Even in ruins, the abbey is breathtaking.
 Visitors wander through massive arcades, admire surviving carvings of biblical stories and fantastical beasts, and climb the restored tower for sweeping views of wine country.
 The silence, broken only by birds and rustling leaves, creates an atmosphere that feels both sacred and timeless.